Liz Truss rewards allies Coffey and Kwarteng after sacking Sunak supporters

 Former transport minister Wendy Morton will attend Cabinet as chief whip, making her responsible for party discipline in the Commons.

-Ms Truss began the sackings in her House of Commons office shortly after making her first speech outside Downing Street as she formally replaced Mr Johnson.
+Ms Truss was remaking the top of Government in her own image from No 10, after she began the sackings in her House of Commons office shortly after making her first speech as PM.

-She then headed to No 10 to remake the top of the Government in her own image.

 Mr Raab, who was justice secretary as well as second in command to Mr Johnson, had not expected to continue his run in Government, having been a vocal critic of Ms Truss.